Youcef Nadarkhani: Statements of the Iranian government

 On 1 October 2011 the Iran state media reported that Nadarkhani is facing the death sentence for rape and extortion, not for apostasy and refusing to renounce his religion, as his lawyer, human rights groups and Western news media have reported.
 They also reported that they had not signed his execution order.
 Nadarkhani's lawyer said that he believed that Nadarkhani would not be executed.

 According to the government Fars News Agency in a 30 September story, Gholamali Rezvani, the Gilan Provincial Political/Security Deputy Governor, stated:

 Youcef Nadarkhani has security crimes and he had set up a house of corruption. ...
 Nobody is executed in our country for choosing a religion, but he has committed security crimes.

-He also accused Zionist media for spreading propaganda.
+He also accused Zionist media of spreading propaganda.
 In reply, Nadarkhani's lawyer, Mohammad Ali Dadkhah told the International Campaign for Human Rights in Iran:

 If he is under trial in another court on other charges, I am not aware.
 But we only defended him against the death sentence in the case of his charge of apostasy.
 The charge the court staff announced that I defended during several different court sessions was apostasy and no other charge.

 In a ruling from the Iranian Supreme Court, translated into English by the Confederation of Iranian Students, Nadarkhani was sentenced to execution by hanging for, "turning his back on Islam" and "converting Muslims to Christianity."
-The ruling also alleges that he also participated in Christian worship by holding home church services and baptising himself and others, effectively breaking Islamic Law.
+The ruling also alleges that he also participated in Christian worship by holding home church services and baptizing himself and others, effectively breaking Islamic Law.
 There is no mention in the ruling of rape or extortion allegations.